 - Marty McDermott, Dean of College Services and Athletic Director

 - Chris Nowak, Educational Support Staff Association representative

-- Kristin Tank, Dean of Marketing and Communications
+- Kristin Tank, Chief Marketing & Communications Officer

 - Dr. Steven Wilson, Chief Information Officer (Ellucian)

 Integrated Planning Consultant: Dr. Nicholas Santilli, Senior Director for Learning Strategy, The Society for College and University Planning (SCUP)